jimmy-go/qra/README.md

 `qra/rawmanager.Connect()` is a manager with only cache data (never use it on production, demonstration purposes only).

-See examples dir for more information.
+See the [QRA examples](https://github.com/jimmy-go/qra-examples) for real world usage.

 #####License: